Skip to main content

 Articles · Decision guide 7 min read

-Is Intelligent Octopus Go still the best Octopus tariff for EV drivers?
+Is Intelligent Octopus Go still the right Octopus tariff to compare for EV drivers?

 Short answer: Intelligent Octopus Go is still the strongest default for many EV households, but it is no longer a simple "always yes" recommendation.
 It helps most when your car or charger is compatible, you want a six-hour whole-home cheap window and you can actually use the overnight savings.
 Standard Go, Agile or even a normal tariff can still make more sense in the right setup.